General Terms of Sale and Delivery of Menzel Elektromotoren GmbH, Berlin

 6. Applicable law and jurisdiction

-- The legal relationship between the contracting parties shall be governed solely by the law of the Federal Republic of Germany.
+- The legal relationship between the contracting parties shall be governed solely by the law of Germany.
 The rule of conflict of laws and the United Nations Convention on Contracts for the International Sale of Good (CISG) are excluded.

 - Berlin is the exclusive place of jurisdiction for any claim of either contracting party to the other.